glxywulf/15112n22termProject/README.md

+This is my Python recreation of the video game Jump King, implemented with most, if not all, of the features from the game.
+It is aptly named Jump 112 as it is my submission for the CMU 15-112 Term Project for the N22 semester.

+As stated, this is a recreation of the game, Jump King, which utilizes Python and the CMU 112 graphics package.
+The aim of the game is to try and reach the top of the game by jumping through an ellaborate obstacle course with the danger of losing all of one's progress if they misstep.

 Download all of the files and run the Main.py file.
 Main controls for movement are the right and left arrow keys.
 Jumping is triggered by the space key.